Topics Map > Online Instruction > Teaching Online Courses

 - Community-building activities

-- Read more about how to support students with a orientation module and syllabus.
+- Read more about how to support students with an orientation module and syllabus.

-The welcome letter provides a brief introduction to the course, covering important navigation instructions, necessary prerequisite knowledge, and pertinent information regarding the online environment, among other things.
-It introduces the instructor(s) to the students and is usually sent out via email.
+The welcome letter briefly introduces the course, covering important navigation instructions, necessary prerequisite knowledge, and pertinent information regarding the online environment, among other things.
+It introduces the instructor(s) to the students and is usually emailed to students.
 A welcome letter typically includes these items:

 - Name of the course